p2panda/handbook/website/docs/learn/operations.md

   url={require('./assets/two-users-updating-at-the-same-time.png')}
 />

 Who was first?
 That’s hard to tell!
 Usually we would just say that who has written last to the database will _win_.
-If Elephant was slightly later sending its change it will say `My name is: “Elephant”`.
+If Elephant was slightly later sending its change it would say `My name is: “Elephant”`.
 In p2panda we don’t have that central server though which just _knows_ who arrived later.
 We have many independent nodes where the updates might arrive differently.
 On the node of Penguin it might say `My name is: “Elephant”` and on the node of the Elephant it’s `My name is: “Penguin”`, because the foreign updates arrived later due to the networking delays ..
 This is horrible!

 To fix this problem we need to _know_ what Penguin and Elephant did _see_ when they updated the document.
 What was their last _point of view_ when they wanted to update something?
 Maybe the Penguin only saw the original “Panda” profile and applied its changes, but Elephant saw later that Penguin made an update and applied its changes afterwards?

 For this we ask the user to also publish a `previous` field inside of every Operation if they want to update or delete a document.
-Inside this `previous` field they can specify what the latest **Document View** was they knew about.
+Inside this `previous` field they can specify what the latest **Document View** was what they knew about.

 <ImageFrame
   title="Document Views"